pimoroni/ioe-python/REFERENCE.md

 All pins support general-purpose IO.

-For input pins you will usually use `ioexpander.IN` which sets pins to Quasi-Bidirectional mode.
+#### High-impedance input

-You can also use `ioexpander.PIN_MODE_IN` for input-only high-impedance mode.
+For input pins you will usually use `ioexpander.IN` which sets pins to input-only, high-impedance mode.
+This mode does not support pull-ups on the pins, and is useful for reading logic levels which are asserted to a high/low value.

-To set a pin as an input:
+To set a pin as a high-impedance input:

 ```python
 ioe.set_mode(1, ioexpander.IN)